-With all the advances in battery and motor technology, we wondered if cordless nail guns had finally improved enough to replace our trusty pneumatic tools.
+With all the advances in battery and motor technology, have cordless nail guns had finally improved enough to replace tried-and-true pneumatic tools?
 To find out, we rounded up ten 18-gauge brad nailers and put them to the test.
-Here’s what we discovered.
+Here are the results.

 How Do They Work?

 Paslode pioneered cordless nail guns with its fuel-powered nailers.
 Paslode nailers contain a canister of fuel that provides the driving force when a small amount of fuel is ignited in a cylinder.
-The advantage of this design is that the battery can be small and light since its main function is to provide ignition for the fuel.
-These nailers are also very powerful.
-But they do have some drawbacks: The exhaust fumes smell bad and you have to buy replacement fuel canisters.
+The advantage of this design is that the battery can be small and light, because its main function is to provide ignition for the fuel.
+These nailers are very powerful but they have some drawbacks.
+Mainly, exhaust fumes smell bad and you have to buy replacement fuel canisters.

 Most of the nailers we tested use the motor to compress air in a cylinder.
 The compressed air pushes a piston that drives the brads.

 Other than the significantly lighter weight of the Paslode, we didn’t find any advantage of one technology over the other.
-There’s a split-second delay with the flywheel models, but it’s not bother-some.
-They all drove brads well enough to install standard trim.
+There’s a split-second delay with the flywheel models, but it’s not bothersome.
+Every model, regardless of the tech behind them, drove brads well enough to install standard trim.

 Tool weight matters

-If you’re installing crown molding overhead, a few pounds could make the difference between aching shoulders and a pain-free job.
-Out of the nailers we tested, the Paslode nailer weighs in at a measly 4.7 lbs.
+If you’re installing crown molding overhead, a few extra pounds could make the difference between aching shoulders and a pain-free job.
+Out of the nailers we tested, the Paslode nailer weighs in at a slight 4.7 lbs.
 At the other end of the spectrum is the 7.65-lb.
 Hitachi.

 Look at the tip

-When you’re installing trim, it’s important to place nails accurately.
-And to do this with a brad nailer, it helps to have a clear view of the gun tip.
-The Porter-Cable and Bostitch nailers are examples of guns with a clear view of the tip.
+When you’re installing trim, it is important to place nails accurately.
+To do this with a brad nailer, it helps to have a clear view of the gun tip.
+The Porter-Cable and Bostitch nailers are examples of guns with sight-lines that allow for a clear view of the tip.
 The tip on the Milwaukee tool is harder to see.

 Dry-fire lockout is a nice feature

 Many of these nailers have a dry-fire lockout feature that prevents the gun from firing when there are no brads.
-Without this feature, you could keep on nailing without realizing that the gun had run out of fasteners.
+Without this feature, you could keep on nailing without realizing that the gun had run out of fasteners, wasting time and energy.
 Also, most of the guns have a small window in the nail cover with some means of signaling that the brads are running low.
-We like Ridgid’s transparent cover that allows you to see at a glance how many brads are left and what length they are.
+We like Ridgid’s transparent cover that shows at a glance how many brads are left, as well as what length they are.